Cheesy vegan hasselback potatoes are a delicious side dish or appetizer, especially for game day!

 - The key is to slice down as far as you can without cutting through the potato.
-Instead of eyeballing it (which is what I usually do), place a chopstick on either side of the potato – this will prevent you from slicing through to the bottom.
+Instead of eyeballing it, place a chopstick on either side of the potato to stop your knife as you slice down.
+This will prevent you from slicing through to the bottom.

 - Enlist the help of a friend or family member.
-This may seem silly, but hasselbacking is a relatively time-intensive task (unless you’re a knife ninja pro, which I am not), so it will be much more enjoyable if you split the task with a helper.
+This may seem silly, but hasselbacking is a relatively time-intensive task (unless you're a knife ninja pro, which I am not).
+It will be much more enjoyable if you split the task with a helper.

 We kept this recipe pretty simple (just the potatoes + olive oil + salt & pepper + the vegan cheese + toppings).
-If you’d prefer to change things up, we suggest swapping olive oil for melted vegan butter, optionally mixed with some minced garlic and fresh herbs.
+If you'd prefer to change things up, try swapping olive oil with melted vegan butter.
+You could also mix th butter with some garlic and fresh herbs.
 So flavorful!

-The cooking time is about one hour total, and you’ll need to brush the potatoes with olive oil both at the beginning and halfway through cooking time to keep them moist.
-The vegan cheese doesn’t get added until they’re nearly finished – it only takes about 5 minutes to get melty, slightly crispy and completely delicious!
+The cooking time is about one hour total.
+You'll need to brush the potatoes with olive oil both at the beginning and at halfway to keep them moist.
+You also won't add the vegan cheese until the potatoes nearly finished.
+The Chao slices only take about 5 minutes to get melty, slightly crispy and completely delicious!

-We’re excited to serve these at our Super Bowl party this year – we hope you give them a try, too!Print
+We're excited to serve these Vegan Hasselback Potatoes at our Super Bowl party this year along with our favorite vegan Caramelized Onion Dip.
+We hope you give them a try, too!Print

 These cheesy hasselback potatoes are your new vegan game day go-to!
 Topped with vegan sour cream and chives, because yum.